Yuri Maier: Biography

 Born in Corrientes, Argentina, in a humble neighborhood of the Corrientes capital (Laguna seca).
 At the age of six he moved to Buenos Aires with his family because of his father's work.
 In his early years of sport activity he performed various sports such as swimming and gymnastics, but at the age of seven he became more interested in Olympic Wrestling.
 He competed locally with good results from the beginning, and that motivated his commitment to the sport.
 His first appearance in international events representing his country was in 2001 in the neighboring country of Chile, where he won the gold medal in the International Tournament Barros Arana.
 And since then, his name has not stopped appearing in international competitions at a Pan-American and global level.

 Despite his young age he has won multiple international titles representing his country professionally.
 Among the most outstanding results are a total of 12 medals at the Pan American Championships in various age categories, making it the largest Argentinian medalist in his discipline in the history.
 He was also the first Argentinian medalist at the Pan American Games of XVI Pan American Games Guadalajara 2011 after 20 years of Argentina not obtaining a medal in the event.
 Yuri ha's won several awards over the course of the years, such as the Sports Ministry of the Province of Corrientes to outstanding athletes in this province, the Revelation Sports Clarín Award in 2004, the Jorge Newbery Award in 2005 for the best athlete of the City of Buenos Aires and was nominated several times to the Olympia awards for best Argentinian athlete in the category of wrestling.
 Nowadays he belongs to the KAV Mansfelder Land E.V.
 Club for whom he wrestles in the Ringen Bundesliga (German League of Wrestling).

 Olympic Wrestling is not a popular sport in Argentina so Yuri has had to cross the borders of his native country since the beginning of his career, to stand out and get better training.
 He spent several seasons training in countries such as Cuba, America, Germany and Russia.
 Because of this, he had to spend long periods away from home.
 To get the results he is aiming for he needs to be moved to the city of Vladikavkaz, Russia in 2012 in order to prepare for the Olympic Games of Rio de Janeiro 2016.
 Yuri Olimpia won the Silver award 2013 as best fighter of the year.

+Post Competitive Career

+Since 2016, Maier has worked with United World Wrestling (UWW) as the sport and development officer for the Pan Am/Americas region.